developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/getdisabledapplist/index.md

 -----

 ### Example
-	// define action and data strings
-	String switchToProfile = "com.symbol.datawedge.api.ACTION";
-	String extraData = "com.symbol.datawedge.api.SWITCH_TO_PROFILE";

-	public void onResume() {
-	        super.onResume();

-	        // create the intent
-	        Intent i = new Intent();

-	        // set the action to perform
-	        i.setAction(switchToProfile);

-	        // add additional info
-	        i.putExtra(extraData, "myProfile");

-	        // send the intent to DataWedge
-	        context.this.sendBroadcast(i);
-	}

-NEW NEW NEW

 The code below sends an intent to request the current Disabled App List:

 	:::javascript
 	// create the intent and action
 		Intent i = new Intent();
 		i.setAction("com.symbol.datawedge.api.ACTION");